-- The Trust has considerable reliance on continued Government funding through the ESFA and whilst there has been a small injection of additional funding this will not be enough to counteract the rise of the minimum wage, teachers pensions contribution rise and any other additional costs that the Government may choose to introduce; - Failures in governance and/or management the risk in this area arises from potential failure to effectively manage the Trust's finances, internal controls, compliance with regulations and legislation, statutory returns, etc. The Trustees continue to review and ensure that appropriate measures are in place to mitigate these risks; - Reputational the continuing success of the Schools is dependent on continuing to attract applicants in sufficient numbers by maintaining the highest educational standards.
+- Failures in governance and/or management the risk in this area arises from potential failure to effectively manage the Trust's finances, internal controls, compliance with regulations and legislation, statutory returns, etc. The Trustees continue to review and ensure that appropriate measures are in place to mitigate these risks; - Reputational the continuing success of the Schools is dependent on continuing to attract applicants in sufficient numbers by maintaining the highest educational standards.
 To mitigate this risk Trustees ensure that student progress and outcomes are closely monitored and reviewed; - Safeguarding and child protection the Trustees continue to ensure that the highest standards are maintained in the areas of selection and monitoring of staff, the operation of child protection policies and procedures, health & safety and discipline; - Staffing the success of the Schools is reliant on the quality of its staff and the Trustees monitor and review policies and procedures and recruitment to ensure continued development and training of staff as well as ensuring there is clear succession planning; - Fraud and mismanagement of funds the Trustees have appointed Alliotts LLP to carry out a programme of internal scrutiny which includes independent and external checks on financial systems and records as required by the Academy Financial Handbook.
-All finance staff receive training to keep up to date with financial practice requirements and develop their skills in this area; - Financial instruments the Trust only deals with bank balances, cash and trade creditors, with limited trade (and other) debtors.
-The risk in this area is considered to be low; - COVID-19 the disruption to the Schools during the 2019/20 academic year brought a reduction in external income and a number of additional costs, not all of which were recoverable from Government.
-Autumn term 2020 opened with new restrictions around class sizes and social distancing among other things.
+All finance staff receive training to keep up to date with inancial practice requirements and develop their skills in this area, including anti-fraud training; - Financial instruments the Trust only deals with bank balances, cash and trade creditors, with limited trade (and other) debtors.
+The risk in this area is considered to be low; - COVID-19 the disruption to the Schools during the 2020/21 academic year brought a reduction in external income and a number of additional costs, not all of which were recoverable from Government.
 The risk of a School having to close due to localised infections has been mitigated by extensive risk assessment planning and amended working practices; and - Defined benefit pension liability as the Government has agreed to meet the defined benefit pension liability of any School ceasing to exist the main risk to the Trust is the annual cash flow funding of part of the deficit.
 Trustees take these payments into account when setting the annual budget plan.